Search and Rescue Team members are constantly training for eventualities that we hope never happen.

 - helicopter rescue

 This extremely difficult set of skills is rare, and hard to maintain.
-Hours of course work and practice are require to achieve certification.
+Hours of course work and practice are required to achieve certification.
 Currently, three courses of 20 hours each are required to reach “Track Aware” status.
-Constant practise and use of these skills can take a member to “Tracker 1”, “Tracker 2” and finally to “Sign Cutter” status.
+Constant practice and use of these skills can take a member to “Tracker 1”, “Tracker 2” and finally to “Sign Cutter” status.

 All Coquitlam SAR volunteers have first aid/CPR training.
 Ground Search and Rescue volunteers are required to have at least 8 hours of first aid training by EMBC, but our volunteers take approximately 30 hours of first aid, CPR and SAR specific medical training.
 Many members of the team have higher levels of first aid and medical care.
 Within the team there are Occupational First Aid Attendants, Medical First Responders, Paramedics and Medical Doctors.
 After initial standard first aid and CPR courses, team members attend training sessions on hypothermia, spinal injury management, patient packaging, medical conditions and fracture management.
 These sessions are delivered by team medical personnel or guest speakers.
 Coquitlam SAR has developed treatment plans for hypothermia, cardiac arrest and various other medical/trauma situations that may present themselves during a SAR operation.
 During the evacuation of an injured subject, our team works closely with the BC Ambulance Service to provide the best possible patient care.